 Emerson Hospital is committed to collaborating with our community partners to improve the health status of all those it serves, address root causes of health disparities, and educate the community in prevention and self-care strategies.
 To this end, we have created the Emerson Hospital Community Benefit Grant Program, which will provide a total of $50,000 each year to fund initiatives to improve community health needs from non-profit organizations and/or public entities.

 Eligible groups include, but are not limited to, service providers, health and community-based organizations and coalitions, municipalities, schools, and communities of faith.
-Awards of up to $5,000 will be awarded to selected agencies serving communities within the designated service area (see Appendix A); project must address a Community Health Needs Assessment (CHNA) 2018 priority focus area.
+Awards of up to $5,000 will be awarded to selected agencies serving communities within the designated service area (see Appendix A); project must address a Community Health Needs Assessment (CHNA) 2021 priority focus area.
 Funding is not eligible for fundraising efforts or events.
 Previous Community Benefit Grant recipients are eligible to apply for a NEW project only.
 The review committee will take all requests into consideration and will award applicants based on need and alignment with priorities.

-Community Health Needs Assessment 2018 Priority Focus Areas
+Community Health Needs Assessment 2021 Priority Focus Area Highlights

 The health concern that came up most often among interviewees and was discussed in all of the focus groups was mental health.
 There were concerns about mental health across age groups, income levels, and racial/ethnic groups.
 Interviewees also brought up a number of barriers specific to mental health that they found concerning, including: high costs of mental health care even with health insurance; difficulty navigating the mental health services system with or without health insurance; stigma; lack of mental health providers; long waitlists to see a mental health provider, especially for adolescents and individuals with no insurance or with Medicaid; lack of providers who understand the needs of specific patient groups such as domestic violence survivors, people of color, and LGBTQIA+ residents.